JX-007/FED_S10267593_Tee-Jia-Xuan_Assg1_website/README.md

 Credits:
 Content
-- The text for index.html featured games section was copied from MetaCritic Website Media
+- The text for index.html featured games section was copied from MetaCritic Website
+- The text for game-info.html article was copied from GameRadar+ Website Media
 - The photos used in this site were obtained from GameRadar+ Website & Google Code